LeaKaftan/leakaftan/content/research/index.md

 "How Voters Prioritize Identities for Descriptive Representation", co-authored survey experiment with Chitralekha Basu and Jens Wäckerle, presented at EPSA in July 2024

-"Democracy Talk in Parliamentary Speeches", mixed-methods text analysis together with David Knoll, to be presented at the DVPW in September 2024
+"Democracy Talk in Parliamentary Speeches", mixed-methods text analysis together with David Knoll, presented at the DVPW in September 2024